CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ### `result` Parameters and Scratch Variables

 :speedboat: In JavaScript, user-defined classes such as `Cartesian3` are reference types and are therefore allocated on the heap.
-Frequently allocating these types causes a significant performance problem because it creates GC pressure, which causes the Garbage Collector to run more frequently.
+Frequently allocating these types causes a significant performance problem because it creates GC pressure, which causes the Garbage Collector to run longer and more frequently.

 Cesium uses required `result` parameters to avoid implicit memory allocation.
 For example,
 ```javascript